 Python is a popular programming and scripting language used by a lot of people.
 There are a lot of tools and software in order to develop python scripts and applications.

 What Is Python IDLE?

 IDLE is the short form of the

 Integrated Development and Learning Environment .
 IDLE is a simple IDE (Integrated Development Environment) which do not provides full features of IDE.
-But IDLE provides basic features in order to start learning and development of the Python programming language.
+But IDLE provides basic features in order to start learning and developing the Python programming language.
 Python IDLE is created and developed by the Python Programming Language community.
-So Python IDLE has been first provided with the Python version 1.5 which is a long time ago.
+So Python IDLE has been first provided with Python version 1.5 which is a long time ago.
 As a not core tool it is provided optionally which is not installed default with Python but can be installed easily simple steps.

 As a simple and basic IDE Python IDLE provides less features than other Python IDE’s.
 Following features are provided by Python IDLE to make the Python development and test easier.

 - Cross-platform where operating systems like Windows, Linux, Ubuntu, MacOS supported